DylanFM/please_validate/README.markdown

 #Please validate

-A little command-line markup validator.
+A little command-line markup validator... without the command line part at this stage.